 - I need something visual to combat my ADD.

-- I need something that visually captures all of my Backlog of work.
+- It must visually capture all of my Backlog of work.

-- I need something that helps me visualize what Work is In Progress.
+- I will help me visualize what Work is In Progress.

-- I need something that allows me (and others) to see what got Done this week.
+- It allows me (and others) to see what got Done this week.

 Soon after I started using a Kanban, I met Jim Benson of Modus Cooperandi.
 I would describe Jim as a Kanban Sensei.
 If you ever want to know more about Kanbans, Jim’s your man.
 Go check out the Personal Kanban website.
 Though Kanban is kind of a background business process to me, I still check out the site from time to time to see how others are using Kanban.